SpeakUP Academy

 What does the suffix -natured mean in English?

-The suffix -natured having a specified kind of innate nature, personality, or fundamental disposition In Spanish it usually maps to de naturaleza / de carácter.
+The suffix -natured describes someone's underlying character: good-natured (kind, easygoing) versus ill-natured (bad-tempered).
+In Spanish it usually maps to de naturaleza / de carácter.

 Can you give an example of a word with -natured?